 Fry Cook - By Thomas Wisdom - "So I'm at work, right, and this dude walks in- but something's just wrong, you know?"

-Gabriels - By John Vallone - "The first Gabriel will die after being hit by a truck."
+Gabriels - By Irene Vallone - "The first Gabriel will die after being hit by a truck."

 The Game of Mush - By The Hungry Reader - "DO NOT consume non-players anywhere you may be observed by other non-players.
 (You may feel free to enjoy consumption in the company of other players.
 Sharing is caring!)"